McNerdius/TailBlazor-Templates/README.md

 ---

+Known issue with the WebAssembly projects(?): Sometimes a "clean" build/run will use intermediate/incomplete CSS when the page first loads.
+Just reload and you're good to go.

+---

 # Next up for the templates:

 * A lighter-weight landing page geared toward "getting started" (where ur CSS goes, troubleshooting, ...) rather than the current background/meta stuff.
 The new landing page will be native to the project type (`.cshtml`,`xaml`), and the current meta info will be linked to.